orangeadam3/terra121/TROUBLESHOOT.md

 This is an issue with older Java versions that do not have the proper SSL certificates to access the [Overpass API](http://overpass-api.de/) used to load the OpenStreetMap data.
 You will most likely need to have a newer version of the JVM downloaded elsewhere and link it to the Java environment that Minecraft runs in (or you can change which Java Executable Minecraft uses to another JVM installation).

+Follow the instructions below to find external JVMs, and find the neccessary certificates, if you fail at any step, we recommend tracing back and making sure you didn't mess up, or just installing this [Java download](https://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html) for your system's operating system and hardware, and restarting the steps to get the certificates file

 ### Finding other JVMs on Windows

 On Windows (vista or later), you can tell if you have other JVMs installed if you search "java" using the Windows search and if anything comes up at all: